Inclusive Thermodynamics of Computational Machines: Preliminaries

 Given a language $L \subseteq \Sigma^{*}$, a pair of strings $a, b \in \Sigma^{*}$ are equivalent with respect to $L$, i.e. $a \sim_{L} b$, if for all $w \in \Sigma^{*}$ we have $a w \in L$ if and only if $b w \in L$. $\sim_{L}$ is an equivalence relation over $L$.
 For each string $a$, its \textbf{equivalence class} $[a]$ is the set of strings equivalent to it, $[a]=\left\{b \in \Sigma^{*}\mid a \sim_{L} b\right\}$.
 A \textbf{minimal DFA} that recognizes a regular language $L$ is a DFA which has one state for each equivalence class $[a]$.
 For any regular language $L$, the Myhill-Nerode theorem (MN) says that the minimal DFA $M_{\text{min}}$ in the set $\Omega(L)$ of all possible DFAs that recognize $L$ is unique up to relabeling of the DFA states (See \cref{fig:fig2_21233} and \cref{fig:fig2_3}).
 Key concepts and the generic proofs of the MN can be found in \cite{hopcroft_book, BOOK1998Elements}.

 The implementations of regular languages (as decision problems solved by DFAs) concern CS problems of computational complexity.
 There are two central complexity issues of interest: time and space complexity, and descriptional complexity \cite{Brzozowski_Review_article}.
 The focus of this article is on the size complexity, which is a primary definition of descriptional complexity for regular languages and DFAs \cite{hopcroft_book, HOLZER2011456}.
 In accordance with the CS conventions, we define the size complexity of a given DFA as the number of states of that DFA.
-The descriptional complexity of a regular language $L$, denoted $\mathcal{C}(L)$, is given by the number of states in the minimal DFA that recognizes $L$.

 Formally, DFAs can process both finite length and semi-infinite length strings (or even bi-infinite strings, as considered for example in the literature on sofic shifts \cite{Kitchens1997SymbolicDO}).
 Moreover, if the length of the string is finite, in general the precise length is allowed to vary.